-- (a) Additional costs incurred for the treatment you need of medical conditions when they occur during that pregnancy or childbirth.
-As an illustration we would consider out-patient treatment of the following: - ectopic pregnancy (where the foetus is growing outside the womb) - hydatidiform mole (abnormal cell growth in the womb) - retained placenta (afterbirth retained in the womb) - eclampsia (a coma or seizure during pregnancy and following pre-eclampsia) - post partum haemorrhage (heavy bleeding in the hours and days immediately after childbirth) - miscarriage requiring immediate surgical treatment.
+- (a) Maternity cash b3enefit up to the limits shown in the benefits table.
+We will pay this cash benefit for each birth occurring after one of the parents named on the birth certificate has been covered by this plan for more than one year. - (b) Additional costs incurred for the treatment you need of medical conditions when they occur during that pregnancy or childbirth.
+As an illustration we would consider treatment of the following: - ectopic pregnancy (where the foetus is growing outside the womb) - hydatidiform mole (abnormal cell growth in the womb) - retained placenta (afterbirth retained in the womb) - eclampsia (a coma or seizure during pregnancy and following pre-eclampsia) - post partum haemorrhage (heavy bleeding in the hours and days immediately after childbirth) - miscarriage requiring immediate surgical treatment.